Your First Steps In Stand-up Comedy

 I started this article by saying that you need to find out where all the performing opportunities are for new comedians to take the stage.

-What you also need to know is that no matter where you live on the planet, there is usually a long line of folks who are also trying to get on stage to develop their stand-up comedy routine.
+What you also need to know is that no matter where you live, there’s usually a long line of folks trying to get on stage to develop their stand-up comedy routine.

-If you don’t get anything else out of this article, know this:
+If you don’t take anything else away from this article, know this:

 Stage time for new comedians is a precious commodity that is limited in the beginning.

-New comedians are usually only afforded 3-5 minutes at a time on stage when they do get stage time.
-And unfortunately most new comedians squander the limited time and performance opportunities they get.
+New comedians are usually afforded only 3-5 minutes on stage at a time.
+Unfortunately, most new comedians squander these precious opportunities.

 In other words:

-• They don’t know how to develop and structure stand-up comedy material that is reflective of the comedy talent they have.
+• They don’t know how to develop and structure stand-up comedy material that reflects their talent.

-• They don’t know how to prepare to deliver their stand-up comedy material to an audience.
+• They don’t know how to prepare to deliver their material to an audience.

-• When they do get on stage, there’s mostly talking and no laughs.
+• When they get on stage, it’s mostly talking with few, if any, laughs.

-• Then when they leave the stage, they don’t know how to even begin to make evaluate their act to make adjustments to their material that will help enhance their laughter generation power on stage.
+• When they leave the stage, they don’t know how to evaluate or adjust their material to enhance its laughter generation power.

-In essence, this approach is little more than extreme waste of valuable stage time.
+In essence, this approach is a waste of valuable stage time.

-And accumulating more and more performances under these conditions just extends the time a comedian has to take in order to somehow acquire even a small amount of stand-up comedy material that actually get laughs.
+Accumulating more performances under these conditions just extends the time it takes to develop even a small amount of material that consistently gets laughs.

 Important Considerations

-For those who have comedy talent and want to capitalize on that talent as a comedian, know this:
+For those who have comedy talent and want to capitalize on that talent, know this:

 Every single comedian has complete control over the process they use to develop and deliver a stand-up comedy act.

-While stand-up comedy is most certainly a challenging adventure, you should also know that it is not difficult to stand head and shoulders above other new comedians in a relatively short period of time if you have a process that works for you.
+While stand-up comedy is most certainly a challenging adventure, it’s not difficult to stand head and shoulders above other new comedians in a relatively short period if you have a process that works for you.

 Related Article: Is Stand-up Comedy Competitive?
 Not Even Close…

-There’s another thing you might want to pay close attention to as you embark upon your journey as a comedian and that is:
+Here’s another thing to pay attention to as you embark on your journey:

-At stand-up comedy open mic nights you are able to observe what DOES NOT work on the stand-up comedy stage as demonstrated by the majority of new comedians who hit the stage.
+At open mic nights, you get to observe what does NOT work on stage, as demonstrated by the majority of new comedians.
+Use this to your advantage and avoid the mistakes others make.

 8 Replies to “Your First Steps In Stand-up Comedy”